 Get to know the basics of car insurance

 New to car insurance?
 We’re here to help explain all the important information.
-From excess's to no claim discount (NCD), car insurance terms can get confusing, so let’s take a look at what it all means.
+From excess to no claim discount (NCD), car insurance terms can get confusing, so let’s take a look at what it all means.

 What's the difference between voluntary and compulsory excess?